xzYue/odoo/doc/howtos/themes.rst

 ''''''''''''''''

 A snippet has to be in a section with the class ``oe_snippet_body`` to work correctly.
-As Odoo use the Bootstrap framework, you have use containers and rows to hold your content.
+As Modoo use the Bootstrap framework, you have use containers and rows to hold your content.
 Please refer the the Bootstrap documentation::

   <xpath expr="//div[@id='snippet_structure']" position="inside">